copsTvFan/cops-episode-guide/guide.md

 **Coast to Coast 36**

 - (Albuquerque, NM -- 10:35 PM Fight in Progress) Southeast Area Command -- Officer Paul Duran responds to a call of the sexual assault of a 14-year-old girl
-- Pierce County WA -- a motorcyclist boasts he has ducked 27 traffic tickets
+- Pierce County, WA -- a motorcyclist boasts he has ducked 27 traffic tickets
-- Forsyth County NC -- a deputy serves a warrant to a hotel guest.
+- Forsyth County, NC -- a deputy serves a warrant to a hotel guest.

 ## CP-1517

 Aired 2003-04-19.

-**Coast to Coast 37** (Pierce County WA -- 11:23 PM Officer Assistance Call) South Hill Precinct -- Officer Erik Clarkson rushes to join a pursuit of a suspect who tried to force an off-duty deputy off the road it a bout of road rage. someone tries to enter a man's home; a security guard restrains an inebriated man.
+**Coast to Coast 37**

+- (Pierce County, WA -- 11:23 PM Officer Assistance Call) South Hill Precinct -- Officer Erik Clarkson rushes to join a pursuit of a suspect who tried to force an off-duty deputy off the road it a bout of road rage. someone tries to enter a man's home; a security guard restrains an inebriated man.
 Forsythe County NC/Riverside County CA

 ## CP-1518

 Aired 2002-09-14.

-**Grand Theft Auto 1 Special Edition** (Pierce County WA -- 3:12 AM Stolen Vehicle Pursuit) South Hill Precinct Sheriff's Dept -- Deputy Eric Carlson goes to pull over a car and the guy runs.
+**Grand Theft Auto 1 Special Edition**

+- (Pierce County, WA -- 3:12 AM Stolen Vehicle Pursuit) South Hill Precinct Sheriff's Dept -- Deputy Eric Carlson goes to pull over a car and the guy runs.
 The car fishtails, heads the other way, then crashes on a turn and he gives up.
 He's a fat with red hair.
 The female passenger says her head hurts from hitting the windshield and he saw the cops so he took off.
 Eric asks if that is normal.
 He won't stay anything, but he didn't know the car was stolen.
 She thinks he's a convicted felon for drugs and ran because he was scared, he's a friend, reported the car stolen and ran because he had warrants.
 She hyperventilates.
 The tire is gone, car is wrecked and she didn't know it was stolen either because he had the key.
 She was very scared and isn't happy about this.
 Deputy Elizabeth Linot chased him last night and the girl was there.
 She waved and toyed with them.
 She is 23, only knew him a couple of days and the airbags hit her.
 (12:28 AM Stolen Vehicle) Deputy Theron Hardesty always wanted to be a cop.
 He tries to stop a car that runs down dirt and gravel roads, south on Meridian, hits stop sticks doing 70mph, takes a couple of turns then suddenly stops and gives up.
 There is a knife and 2 kids in the car.
 His girlfriend says she knew he wasn't going to stop and knew the police didn't know her kids were there and was afraid they would get PITed and hurt the kids.
 Sgt.
 Paul Schneider lets her sit with the kids.
 He ran because he has warrants and didn't want to go to jail.
 The truck is his friends and the key is in the ignition, except there is no key.
 He thought it was stolen, but wanted to go to his parents.
 (12:57 AM Stolen Vehicle) Deputy Kris Nordstrom takes the call of a car taken at gunpoint from a junkyard and follows them.
 Stephanie is the white driver.
 Deputy Frank Brown leads her back and cuffs her.
 The fat female passenger is called out with MP's as backup.
 Steph says she bought the car from New York Dave whom she dates, two days ago for $200.
 It broke down, had no gas and just got it back today.
 They find a bag of meth under the front console and a drug kit with a pipe.
 The car has no ignition and the passenger met Steph in jail and she swore it wasn't stolen, but she thought it might be.
 Steph was going to take chicken to a sick friend.
 The car is towed away.

 ## CP-1519

 Aired 2002-11-09.

-**Coast to Coast 38** (Pierce County WA -- 3:38 AM Motorcycle Pursuit) Lakewood PD -- Deputy Russ Martin joins county pursuing a motorcycle right ahead of him.
+**Coast to Coast 38**

+- (Pierce County, WA -- 3:38 AM Motorcycle Pursuit) Lakewood PD -- Deputy Russ Martin joins county pursuing a motorcycle right ahead of him.
 Motorcyclist drives across a lawn during pursuit; deputy finds loaded gun in car's passenger seat.
 Multnomah County OR/Davidson Co, NC

 ## CP-1520

 Aired 2002-11-02.

-**Shots Fired Special Edition** (Palm Springs, CA -- 10:25 PM Home Invasion Call) 911 Communications Center -- A man calls in that a Mexican man pulled a gun on a him, tied him up and stole his car.
+**Shots Fired Special Edition**

+- (Palm Springs, CA -- 10:25 PM Home Invasion Call) 911 Communications Center -- A man calls in that a Mexican man pulled a gun on a him, tied him up and stole his car.
 Officer Nelson Figueroa takes the call.
 An officer chases an armed suspect; a man in a wheelchair fires on officers; a suspect refuses to drop his weapon.
 Albuquerque, NM/Lynn, MA

 ## CP-1521

 Aired 2002-09-28.

-**Kids in Peril Special Edition** (Riverside County CA -- 6:13 PM Officer Assistance Call) Sheriff's Dept -- Jurupa Valley Station -- Deputy Roman Pluimer says he takes a lot of things for granted when kissing his family goodbye.
+**Kids in Peril Special Edition**

+- (Riverside County CA -- 6:13 PM Officer Assistance Call) Sheriff's Dept -- Jurupa Valley Station -- Deputy Roman Pluimer says he takes a lot of things for granted when kissing his family goodbye.
 You don't think about it until things go sideways and you might not come home.
 He makes sure he means it when he says goodbye.
 His main goal is to get home safe.
 He goes to a backup call of a man who broke the back window of the police car and escaped out of it.
 A suspect was seen fondling juveniles and trying to lure them into his hotel.
 They catch up to him and he fights like crazy smashing a cop in the nose.
 He bleeds all over and he also bites the cop on the arm and gets urine on another officer.
 When backup arrives there are at least 7 cops on him including Deputy Richard Birmingham and Sgt.
 Arthur Turnier.
 Paramedics come in.
 Because he urinated and defecated himself they hose him off in a Taco Bell parking lot.
 Deputy Nathan Padilla gets the hose and Deputy Phil Mather holds him.
 Sheriff's Dept -- Jurupa Valley Station -- Deputy Roman Pluimer talks about his dad who is a preacher.
 (5:55 PM Assault with a Weapon Call) Oscar was at a restaurant when he was stabbed in the head.
 Deputy Michael Judes backs him up.
 He is on the curb bleeding everywhere and says his three year old son was taken by the attackers -- three men he doesn't know.
 His faces and hands are covered with blood an a guy from the restaurant holds his head up while some hippy guy holds his legs up.
 Deputy Richard Birmingham arrives.
 Kevin saw what happened and says Oscar was also stabbed in the gut.
 They find the kid soon after across the street and hive him to his mother.
 Sacramento Sheriff's Dept (4:38 PM Missing Child Call) Deputy Wally Smith takes the call of a four year old Dominique ran away after kicking a girl because he didn't want to get in trouble.
 His mom freaks out and has many people looking for him.
 A pack of kids surrounds Wally and one little girl says what she saw.
 Wally drives around, helicopter is overhead and eventually he turns up hiding behind a dumpster around the corner.
 Wally puts him in his car and brings him to the crying mother.
 AKA Kids in Danger.

 ## CP-1522

 Aired 2003-04-19.

-**Coast to Coast 39** (Albuquerque, NM -- 10:02 PM Assistance Call) Community Resources Team -- Sgt.
+**Coast to Coast 39**

+- (Albuquerque, NM -- 10:02 PM Assistance Call) Community Resources Team -- Sgt.
 Jeff Ferner says he has 4-6 officers assigned to his team at any given time.
 The goal has always been to take care of a problem in 48 hours, like cleaning out a crack house.
 Another officer has a car he's pulled over taking a while to stop -- an indication he is hiding something.
 Officers trail someone leaving a crack house; two women accuse someone of vomiting on their vehicle; residents say dogs killed two cats.
-Forsyth County NC/Pierce County WA
+- Forsyth County, NC
+- Pierce County, WA

 ## CP-1523